mhluska/recat/README.md

 > Simple React clone built out of curiosity 🐈

 I built this mostly to understand how React works under the hood.
-Currently it's missing a lot of features and is probably inefficient.
+Currently it supports only a small subset of the React API and is probably inefficient.

 ## Features